Associate Professor, Philosophy

 Additional Contact Information

-Associate Professor, Director of Center for Comparative Philosophy
+Associate Professor, Director of The Center for Comparative Philosophy

 Areas of Research:

-Epistemology, Philosophy of Mind, Comparative Philosophy, and Critical Thinking
+Epistemology, Philosophy of Mind, Critical Thinking, and Comparative Philosophy

 Areas of Teaching:

-Metaphysics, Logical Theory, Applied Logic, Ethical Theory, Applied Ethics, Philosophy of Economics, History of Western Philosophy, and Asian Philosophy
+Logical Theory, Ethical Theory, Philosophy of Economics and Justice, Early and Late Modern Philosophy, and Asian Philosophy

-The epistemology of necessity, possibility, and essence; comparative examinations of classical Indian and Anglo-American philosophy of mind and epistemology; the capabilities approach to justice; logical pluralism and Jain logic, and virtue theoretic approaches to the value of critical thinking in democracy.
+The epistemology of necessity, possibility, and essence; theories of understanding, perception, and intuition, comparative examinations of classical Indian and Anglo-Australian-Analytic theories of mind, knowledge, and rationality; the debate over logical pluralism and logical monism as well as the normative role of logic in rationality, the capabilities approach to justice; and virtue theoretic approaches to the value of critical thinking in democracy.

 "Manjula's Meditation on Relativism, Absolutism, and Beyond" in Comparative Philosophy Vol 5.1, January 2014.